 We are aware that some disabilities are of a more temporary nature and if you don’t have an official sticker and need to use the Accessible Day Parking area, we invite you to let us know when you arrive.
 Just go to the SOLUTIONS lane in the DAY ticketing admissions tent and advise that you need an Accessible Parking Form to display in your vehicle.

-We understand that equal access can sometimes mean being accompanied by a carer, and so we offer complimentary carer/companion tickets on an individual needs basis.
-If you’d like to chat to us about this, just send an email to email@example.com so we can begin the conversation.
+We understand that equal access can sometimes mean being accompanied by a carer.
+Thus, we offer complimentary carer/companion tickets on an individual-needs basis.
+If you’d like to chat to us about this, just send an email to firstname.lastname@example.org so we can begin the conversation.

 We understand that equal access can sometimes mean being accompanied by an Assistance Animal.
-To help us support you and your Assistance Animal on site, we have an application and registration process for Guide Dogs, Hearing Dogs and trained Assistance Animals onto the festival site.
+To help us support you and your Assistance Animal on site, we have an application and registration process for Guide Dogs, Hearing Dogs and trained Assistance Animals to be allowed onto the festival site.